-I was born and raised in Antigonish, Nova Scotia, with many family roots staked in Prince Edward Island.
+I was born and raised in Antigonish, Nova Scotia, Canada, with my family roots staked in Prince Edward Island.

-But my serious addictions to chocolate and the music of Genesis and The Beatles keeps my mind at ease.
+But my serious addictions to chocolate and the music of Genesis and The Beatles keeps my mind on the level.
 I once travelled 5,000 kms to attend a McCartney concert!
 In addition, I’m a history buff… my study of WWII spans more than two decades.

 After attending Saint Francis Xavier University, I moved to Calgary, Canada, where I currently reside.
 My wife (physiotherapist and yoga instructor) and I are busy raising three energetic, wonderful children who, sometimes, test the boundaries of our sanity.
 Otherwise, I can be found running, mountain-hiking and playing basketball.